Conflux-Chain/conflux-rust-test-toolkits/README.md

-# Rigorous Testing Tools for Conflux
+# Testing Toolkits for Conflux

 Ensuring the correctness of a blockchain system like Conflux is a challenging task.
-The Conflux Rust implementation repository comes with several rigorous testing tools and scripts.
+This repository comes with several rigorous testing tools and scripts.
+This repository is a submodule of `Conflux-Rust` at `tests/extra-test-toolkits`.

 Note that in some terminals, the default maximum number of open file descriptors may not be enough.
 This is especially true if you are using Mac